TheBoss313/City-Of-Wonder-Notes/Session 1 Notes.md

 Mari has defeated Bruce in a challenge of drink and lift

-Small Kulapi named Inspector Lovel, has interest in getting info about The Ouroboros Wants info about involvement of Little Yhorm with a local gang - the Tank Busters, wants to know if there are major plans for next while
+Small Kulapi named Inspector Lovar, has interest in getting info about The Ouroboros Wants info about involvement of Little Yhorm with a local gang - the Tank Busters, wants to know if there are major plans for next while
 Tank Busters were a Sundering militia - now work as thugs for hire under a demolition company, Bruce is a member